Our work in mental health and suicide prevention

-Everymind partners with national and state commissions and departments of health, primary health networks, other mental health organisations, diverse sectors and governments, as well as those with personal experience of mental ill-health and suicide.
+Everymind partners with national and state commissions and departments of health, primary health networks, other mental health organisations, diverse sectors and governments, as well as those with lived or living experience of mental health concerns and suicide.

 The skills of our diverse and passionate team include: